zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\right|^2.
 $$

-Note that the cosine factor in the formula of the latter (cf. Equation 16.4) has been omitted because a spherical particle is invariant under rotation of the direction of propagation of the incident wave.
+Note that the cosine factor in the formula of the latter (cf. Equation 16.4) has been omitted; that is permissible because a spherical particle is invariant under rotation of the direction of propagation of the incident wave.

 Since the scattering matrix of a spherical particle (given by Equation 18.6) is diagonal, our task is reduced to determination of the squared magnitude of the complex vector